· Updated

 - Banner – Set a background photo or gradient for the header

-- Colours – Pick your primary, accent, and background colours through a visual picker
+- Colors – Pick your primary, accent, and background colors through a visual picker

 - Fonts – Choose from a selection of web fonts

-- Dark mode – Enable a dark colour scheme that visitors can toggle
+- Dark mode – Enable a dark color scheme that visitors can toggle

 - Header style – Choose between a full banner, compact header, or minimal layout